Image Image

 CDL DUI

 Commercial Driver’s License (CDL) holders face harsher DUI penalties in Illinois.
-A first CDL DUI offense can cost you your CDL for at least one year, even if the arrest happened while driving your personal car.
-A second DUI conviction leads to lifetime CDL disqualification.
+A first CDL DUI can lead to a one-year CDL disqualification, even if you were driving your personal vehicle.
+If you are convicted of a second DUI, you face permanent CDL disqualification.
 When operating commercial vehicles, CDL drivers must comply with a lower BAC limit of 0.04%.

 DUI Penalties in West Frankfort, IL